Bridge Deck Surface Preparation Using High Pressure Water

 - The wet vacuum system shall be capable of vacuuming the surface and removing all water and debris at the rate of 10,000 sq/hr.

 - All equipment shall be safe and meet applicable OSHA requirements.

 Testing and Acceptance of the High Pressure Cleaning Equipment

 A trial area will be designated by the engineer to demonstrate that equipment, personnel and methods of operation are capable of producing results satisfactory to the engineer.
 The trial area shall be at least 100 feet long by 10 feet wide.

-The equipment shall be calibrated to at least 36,000 psi and 16 gpm.
+The equipment shall be calibrated.
 The equipment shall start cleaning at one end of the test area and travel to the other end (100 linear feet).
 All procedures shall be demonstrated including the wet vacuum.
 The production rate of each piece of equipment and the combined operation, as measured in square feet per hour will be determined.

 The surface shall be examined to determine if all contaminates have been removed and that the surface has not been damaged.
 Cracks will be examined to determine if contaminates have been flushed and removed.

 If in the sole opinion of the engineer the high pressure cleaning equipment does not produce satisfactory results or if the equipment cannot maintain the specified pressure and flow rates or production rates during the test, then the engineer will require that the equipment be removed from the project and replaced with equipment that can meet the requirements of the specifications.
 No additional time will be allowed for failure to bring the proper equipment to the project.
 Any substitute equipment must first be tested as described herein prior to acceptance for the project.